Pylons/pyramid/docs/narr/security.rst

 ------------------------------------

-When ``repoze.bfg`` determines whether a user possesses a particular permission in a context, it examines the ACL associated with the context.
+When ``repoze.bfg`` determines whether a user possesses a particular permission in a :term:`context`, it examines the :term:`ACL` associated with the context.
 An ACL is associated with a context by virtue of the ``__acl__`` attribute of the model object representing the context.
 This attribute can be defined on the model *instance* (if you need instance-level security), or it can be defined on the model *class* (if you just need type-level security).

 For example, an ACL might be attached to model for a blog via its class::